mattcan/solarized-gedit/README.md

 		cp solarized-* ~/.local/share/gtksourceview-3.0/styles

-* if you want everyone on your PC to be able to use the styles (*Note: below path is for Ubuntu*)
+* if you want everyone on your PC to be able to use the styles (*Note: path below is for Ubuntu*)

 		sudo cp solarized-* /usr/share/gtksourceview-3.0/styles

+### Roadmap

+There are a few things that still need to be worked out...

+1. Clean up the **c:** specific style definitions
+1. Add support for further custom style definitions

 [ES]: http://ethanschoonover.com
 [ES-Solarized]: http://ethanschoonover.com/solarized